Here's your step-by-step guide to invoice processing automation

 Invoice processing is a critical part of any business, but it can also be a time-consuming and labor-intensive process.
 That's why it's important to automate invoice processing as much as possible as part of a more global electronic invoicing process.

-Here are the steps to automating invoice processing:
+Here are the steps to invoice processing automation:

 Step 1: Implement an automatic invoice collection solution

-The first step in invoice processing automation is to implement an automatic invoice collection solution.
+The first step to automate your invoicing process is to implement an automatic invoice collection solution.
 These solutions are often referred to as invoicing software, and they allow you to automate the process of scanning and sorting all of your invoices through OCR invoice scanning (Capture all payment details digitally).
 Using an Optical character recognition (OCR) that knows how to read an invoice, you can collect, centralise and approve your invoices in a snap.

 Step 2: Validate and normalize invoice data